AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 3. If the bound is inconclusive, **split** the region into children.
 4. Repeat until every leaf is verified or a failing input is found.

-This is divide and conquer powered by sound bounds.
-In verification it is called **branch and bound**.
-Branching divides one unresolved case; bounding tries to conquer each child without examining every point inside it.
+**Branch and bound** applies divide and conquer with sound bounds.
+Branching divides one unresolved case.
+Bounding tries to conquer each child while reasoning about the entire region at once.
 Neural network verifiers commonly branch on whether an unstable ReLU is off or on, as we did.
 Some methods also branch on input coordinates.

-The important object is not a long list of sampled inputs.
-It is a collection of regions that covers the allowed set, together with a sound bound for every region declared safe.
+A certificate consists of regions that cover the allowed set, together with a sound bound for every region declared safe.
 A unified account of neural-network branch and bound appears in
 [A Unified View of Piecewise Linear Neural Network Verification](https://arxiv.org/abs/1711.00455).

 ## Search for a failing input at the same time